Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Declarative Typing

-The $\declmatchjudg{p}{\Psi}{\Pi}{\vec{A}}{C}$ judgment (rules in the appendix's Figure~\ref{fig:decl-pattern-matching}) systematically checks the coverage of each branch in $\Pi$: rule \DeclMatchEmpty succeeds on the empty list, and \DeclMatchSeq checks one branch and recurs on the remaining branches.
+The $\declmatchjudg[q]{p}{\Psi}{\Pi}{\vec{A}}{C}$ judgment (rules in Figure~\ref{ fig:decl-pattern-matching}) systematically checks the typing of each branch in $\Pi$: rule \DeclMatchEmpty succeeds on the empty list, and \DeclMatchSeq checks one branch and recurs on the remaining branches.
 Rules for sums, units, and products break down patterns left to right, one constructor at a time.
 Products also extend the sequences of patterns and types, with \DeclMatchPair breaking down a pattern vector headed by a pair pattern $\pair{p}{p'}, \vec{p}$ into $p, p', \vec{p}$, and breaking down the type sequence $(A \times B), \vec{C}$ into $A, B, \vec{C}$.
 Once all the patterns are eliminated, the \DeclMatchBase rule says that if the body typechecks, then the branch typechecks.
 For completeness, the variable and wildcard rules are restricted so that any top-level existentials and equations are eliminated before discarding the type.

 The existential elimination rule \DeclMatchExists unpacks an existential type, and \DeclMatchWith breaks apart a conjunction by eliminating the equality using unification.
-The \DeclMatchBot rule says that if the equation is false then the branch always succeeds, because this case is impossible.
+The \DeclMatchBot rule says that if the equation is false then typing succeeds, because this case is impossible.
 The \DeclMatchUnify rule unifies the two terms of an equation and applies the substitution before continuing to check typing.
 Together, these two rules implement the Schroeder-Heister equality elimination rule.
 Because our language of terms has only simple first-order terms, either unification will fail, or there is a most general unifier.
+Note, however, that \DeclMatchWith only applies when the pattern type is principal.
+Otherwise, we use the \DeclMatchWithOK rule, which throws away the equation and does not refine any types at all.
+In this way, we can ensure that we will only try to eliminate equations which are fully known (i.e., principal).
+Similar considerations apply to vectors, with length information being used to refine types only when the type of the scrutinee is principal.